What Is Scaling and Root Planing?

 Periodontal health is important for everyone, and our team at Made Ya Smile Spring Cypress is pleased to help our patients achieve and enjoy a comfortable and beautiful smile after being diagnosed with gum disease.
-To treat periodontitis, Dr. Tiffany Campbell and her colleagues offer scaling and root planing (SRP) as a nonsurgical therapeutic approach to halting the disease.
+To treat periodontitis, our dentist and team offer scaling and root planing (SRP) as a nonsurgical therapeutic approach to halting the disease.
 Periodontitis is the result of bacterial toxins that cause bone loss in the jaw, which is the structure responsible for holding your teeth in place.
 Plaque and tartar deposits that accumulate below the surface of the gums are the ideal environment for the bacteria that cause gum disease.
 With SRP, our team can use special instruments to get below the gumline to remove deposits that hide harmful organisms, smoothing root surfaces and encouraging gum healing in order to minimize the spaces between the teeth and gums (periodontal pockets).
 Signs or symptoms in the gums like bleeding, inflammation, and recession can indicate that gum disease is affecting your health.
-This disease can greatly increase your risk of tooth loss and other harmful outcomes, so it is important to schedule a consultation with to help you find out if periodontitis is present in your mouth.
-At Made Ya Smile Spring Cypress, we can help you determine whether scaling and root planing therapy from our Houston, TX team is the right choice for treatment.
+This disease can greatly increase your risk of tooth loss and other harmful outcomes, so it is important to schedule a consultation to help you find out if periodontitis is present in your mouth.
+If you're looking for periodontal scaling and root planing near you, we urge you to contact Made Ya Smile Spring Cypress — we can help you determine whether scaling and root planing therapy from our Houston, TX team is the right choice for treatment.

 It takes 1 – 4 visits to undergo scaling and root planing depending on where in your mouth active periodontal infection is present.
 For your comfort throughout your treatment, we will numb your gums with local anesthetic.
 Sedation services are also available to you if you feel anxious or fearful when visiting the dentist.
 Whatever the type of care you are receiving, your comfort and safety are our priority.
 When your gums are completely numb, our team will begin the process of removing plaque and tartar from your tooth surfaces beneath the gums.
 Your pockets (space between teeth) will be flushed clean, removing loose debris, and we may place antibiotics within these pockets to control bacterial growth.
 Early treatment with scaling and root planing care for your periodontitis can support you as you manage your gum health and protect your smile from the risk of tooth loss and other problems.

 Periodontitis cannot be cured — but our experienced team can treat your gum disease and help you return to better long-term oral health.
 Early treatment is vital to protecting your smile from bone damage and tooth loss, among other concerning dental problems, in the future.
-Dr. Campbell and the rest of our Made Ya Smile Spring Cypress team is pleased to offer non-surgical scaling and root planing therapy for patients at our Houston, TX practice suffering from periodontitis.
-If you have experienced bleeding gums, gum inflammation, or lingering bad breath, contact us today to get started treating the source of these symptoms through effective, customized care.
+Our dentist and staff at Made Ya Smile Spring Cypress team are pleased to offer non-surgical scaling and root planing therapy for patients at our Houston, TX practice suffering from periodontitis.
+If you have experienced bleeding gums, gum inflammation, or lingering bad breath, get started treating the source of these symptoms through effective, customized care.